Rasheed Wallace

 Rasheed Abdul Wallace (born September 17, 1974) is an American basketball coach and former professional player.
-A native of Philadelphia, Wallace played college basketball at the University of North Carolina before declaring for the draft in 1995, where he'd play 16 seasons in the National Basketball Association (NBA).
+A native of Philadelphia, Wallace played college basketball for the North Carolina Tar Heels before declaring for the draft in 1995.
+He played 16 seasons in the National Basketball Association (NBA).

 Originally selected by the Washington Bullets (now known as the Washington Wizards) as the fourth pick in the 1995 NBA draft, Wallace was named to the All-Rookie second team following his first season.
 He was then traded to the Portland Trail Blazers after the season.
-With Portland he was a key member of the Trail Blazers team that made it to the Western Conference Finals in 1999 and 2000; he was an NBA All-Star in 2000 & 2001.
+He was a key member of the Trail Blazers team that made it to the Western Conference Finals in 1999 and 2000, and he was an NBA All-Star in 2000 and 2001.
 Wallace averaged a career best 19.4 points per game in 2002 for the Trail Blazers.

 During the 2003–04 season Portland traded him to the Atlanta Hawks where he played one game before he was traded to the Detroit Pistons.
 With the Pistons, Wallace won the NBA championship in 2004 and reached the NBA Finals in the following season before losing to the San Antonio Spurs in seven games.
 Individually, Wallace was an NBA All-Star in 2006 and 2008.
 After the 2008–09 season, Wallace left the Pistons as a free agent and signed with the Boston Celtics, where he played until retiring in 2010.
 He returned to sign a one-year deal to play for the New York Knicks in 2012.
 On April 17, 2013, Wallace announced his second retirement.

 Wallace holds the single-season record for technical fouls.
-In the 2000–01 season, Wallace received 41 technical fouls over 80 games, about one technical foul for every two games.
+In the 2000–01 season, Wallace received 41 technical fouls over 80 games.
+He has received the third-most career technical fouls with 317, and he holds the NBA record for most career ejections with 29.
+Wallace is the Class of 2025 for the Michigan Sports Hall of Fame and will be enshrined on December 19, 2025 in Detroit.